SaudC21/Evaluate-a-News-Article-with-NLP/README.md

 # Evaluate a News Article with NLP
- a web tool that allows users to run Natural Language Processing (NLP) on articles or blogs found on other websites.
+ A web tool that allows users to run Natural Language Processing (NLP) on articles or blogs found on other websites.

 ## Overview